Multi-table queries, the "CHANGE" button and command; advanced applications of Query for secondary school personnel.

 Analytics is another friendlier way to dig in to data.
 You can drill down by any other sub group far easier than having to be adept at a query language.

-Since people still had an interest in having a lot of relational data depicted on one line, I have made SQL queries to do that.
-The future may allow for the easy execution of store SQL Queries, Views, or maybe even Stored Procedures from Aeries Query.
+Since people still had an interest in having a lot of relational data depicted on one line, I have made SQL queries and SQL views to do just that.

 Here's a link to that SQL Query...